rachelself/recommendation_tracker/USER_STORIES.md

 ## Tracker enters a new category

 As a tracker
-In order to better organize my recommendations
+In order to better organize my recommendations,
 I want to enter a new category to track recommendations by.
-Usage: ./rectrack add "Books"
+Usage: `./rectrack add "Books"`

 Acceptance Criteria:
 * This builds on the all categories screen